-Nissan (TYO:7201), always behind Nissan, also lags behind in sales as it desperately tries to capture the fast growing economies of emerging Asia.
+Nissan (TYO:7201), always behind Nissan, also lags behind in sales as it tries to capture emerging Asia.
 Deciding that it was time to shift gears and try non-traditional methods, Carlos Ghosn, CEO of Nissan, has given the green light to buy a 34% controlling share in the scandal-hit Mitsubishi Motors.
-The goal is to revive sales, revive its business in Asia, and turn around the negative margin which Nissan was making on every motor sale in ASEAN.
+Its goal is to revive sales, jumpstart business in Asia, and turn around a negative margin.

-Nissan has produced discouraging results in Asia’s emerging markets.
-Despite aggressive investments in production facilities, marketing, and distribution, Nissan has yet to make a dent in countries such as Vietnam, Indonesia and the Philippines.
+Nissan has produced discouraging results in Asia’s emerging economies.
+It hasn’t made a dent in countries such as Vietnam and Indonesia despite aggressive investment in production and marketing.

 Doing Business in Asia Difficult for Nissan